Architecture

 4. Theme Injection: padma.settings.ts connects the UI theme.

-5. Data Fetching: Core app fetches from Strapi APIs using the plugin's endpoints.
+5. Data Fetching: frontend app fetches from Strapi APIs using the plugin's endpoints.

 6. Rendering: UI components render the fetched data using the active theme.